-The Task Force is of the opinion that no action is necessary on Part 1633 at this time, except in connection with possible amendment of Part 1600.
+The Task Force is of the opinion that no action is necessary on Part 1633 at this time.

 45 CFR Part 1634 - Competitive Bidding for Grants and Contracts

 Part 1634 enunciates the competitive bidding process used by LSC to award grants to recipients.
 Responding to Congressional interest, the Corporation began considering the adoption of a competitive bidding process in 1989.
 LSC issued a proposed rule to institute competitive bidding for grants in 1995, this time in anticipation of legislation directing the adoption of a competitive grant system, finalizing the rule in 1996 just prior to the passage of the FY 1996 appropriations law which required such a system.
 Part 1634 has not been revised since that time.